felipewhitaker/felipewhitaker/README.md

 ### 💼 Experience

-Currently I am at [LAMPS](http://www.lamps.ind.puc-rio.br/en/) researching the use of weather variables as dependent variables for energy load forecasting.
-Before that I have had experiences with Processes Automation, Data Science and applied Machine Learning: you can check all of it on my [LinkedIn](https://linkedin.com/in/felipe-whitaker) profile.
+Currently I am focused on my Master's dissertation, but previously I have worked with Research, Processes Automation, Data Science and applied Machine Learning: you can check all of it on my [LinkedIn](https://linkedin.com/in/felipe-whitaker) profile.

 Feel free to connect with me via or directly [reach me](mailto:nasvmustbedown+github@gmail.com)!